vlence/metadata-scraping/README.md

     }
     ```

+- Application returns cached response if it exists, otherwise

-- Application gets HTML of the URL using puppeteer
+- Application gets HTML of the URL using puppeteer.

-- After extracting title, description and image sources, open graph parameters are extracted using `open-graph-scraper`
+- After extracting title, description and image sources, open graph parameters are extracted using `open-graph-scraper`.

-- All metadata is combined and returned as JSON
+- All metadata is combined, returned as JSON and cached.
+We cache for as long as `max-age` in the `cache-control` header, otherwise for 5 mins.